Sebastian Thiel

-Sebastian Henry Thiel (born 31 August 1990) is a Zambian-British film director, writer and producer.
+Sebastian Henry Thiel (born 31 August 1990) is a Zambian-British filmmaker.

 Career

 Sebastian Thiel's career in filmmaking commenced in 2008, following his pivot from aspirations in basketball.
 He established Upshot Entertainment, focusing on the production of short films and comedy sketches, and started distributing his self-produced videos on YouTube.
 His early projects garnered attention, notably receiving recognition from Richard Branson, who highlighted Thiel as a Virgin Media Pioneer.

 By 2012, Thiel earned a spot on the Evening Standards list of the Top 25 under 25 most influential Londoners and his short film Illegal Activity secured the Screen Nation Digital award.
 His documentary "Trap Town," which delves into the 2011 England riots, aired on London Live in 2014.

 In 2017, Thiel took on multiple roles as the director, writer, and editor for Just a Couple starring his sister, Frieda Thiel, Michael Salami, Weruche Opia and Sean Sagar.
 This series, produced by Big Talk Productions. and aired on BBC Three, was recognised with several awards, including the "favourite comedy production" at Screen Nation and the "Debut Writer" award at The Debbies.
 It contributed to his inclusion on BBC's "new talent hotlist," curated by Idris Elba and Tony hall.

 Within the UK's black film community, Thiel is frequently mentioned as a notable young black director who has made significant strides in television in recent years.